bprinty/git-v/README.md

 git-v
 ========

-Git plugin for managing project version numbers.
+Semantic versioning management for a project.

 ## Installation: